MagiQL/magiql.github.io/docs/1-introduction/104-best-practice.md

 `DebugMode` should be set to false in the query by default.
 It will only have a minimal impact on performance, however will return the SQL generated which results in a larger response size and potential security issues.

 #### Adaptor / Translation Layer
 If the results returned from the API are exposed directly to the browser, it may be considered best practice to use a translation / adapter layer to convert from the MagiQL model to your own custom model.
-This will also allow you to remove information such as debug information from any public response.
+This will also allow you to remove information such as debug information from any public response as well as control access to private  data.

 ## Database